aimakerspace/synergos_ui/README.md

 - `<address>`: Address of host machine
 - `<port>`: Port at which `synui_nav` is hosted at (default: `4000`)

-You should come to this landing page.
+You should arrive at this landing page.

 ![Synergos UI Landing](./docs/images/ui_landing.png)